ohnoruu/CNN-Brain-Lesions/NOTES.md

 # Personal Notes
   Goal: 20% testing data, 80% training data
   Current Focuses:
+  - find dataset that contains control data (some of the current data have data with very little lesions, but its best to have an absolute control)
+  - implement control data into dataset, maybe modify classification code
-  - implement resampling due to some files having different dimensions (can be changed in DataGenerator class -> __get_item__)
+  - implement resizing due to some files having different dimensions (can be changed in DataGenerator class -> __get_item__)
-  - Finalize how data will be split between testing and training
   - Create output system that keeps track of training imports to keep track of program running during test trials
   - Create output directory for evaluation